The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Numerical Approach

 For an AA host, especially at criticality, finding the energy eigenstates of a sufficiently large system, then constructing the hybridization function and obtaining its moments over logarithmic bins in order to compute the tight-binding parameters of the NRG Wilson chain, becomes a computationally prohibitive task.
 An alternative to exact diagonalization of the host Hamiltonian is the KPM \cite{RevModPhys.78.275}, an efficient and stable numerical technique that can be used to represent the spectral density of large matrices as an expansion in Chebyshev polynomials.
 The representation requires the spectrum to be rescaled to lie within $[-1,1]$, which can be accomplished as described at the end of Sec.\ \ref{subsec:AAA-model}.
 After this rescaling, the KPM representation of the reduced hybridization function is

 where $T_n(x)$ is the $n$th Chebyshev polynomial of the first kind and

-is a coefficient of the Jackson kernel that is used to remove Gibb's oscillations created by truncating the series after $N_C$ terms \cite{RevModPhys.78.275}.
+is a coefficient of the Jackson kernel that is used to remove the Gibbs phenomenon created by truncating the series after $N_C$ terms \cite{RevModPhys.78.275}.
 With this kernel, the KPM expansion has an energy resolution near $\teps = 0$ of

 When the hybridization function is computed using the LDOS at the impurity site $R$, the moments of the expansion that must be computed are